Life in Southeast Alaska vs. Life in Occupied Palestine

 01.02.2019 Israel demolished home in Jerusalem Maan News Israeli bulldozers destroyed a home in Qalandiya north of occupied East Jerusalem.
 Six family members including a disabled man lived in the 100-square meter house.
 Police surrounded the home, kicked out the people, and flattened their place.
 The owner said he was fined and Israel forced him to pay for the demolition.

 01.02.2019 Journalist, paramedic injured as Israeli settlers raid Joseph’s Tomb Maan News.
 Israeli occupation troops deployed on Palestinian homes and rooftops to escort hundreds of Jewish colonists ‘raiding’ Joseph’s Tomb.
 The Israelis shot a Palestinian journalist who was covering the event, in the leg with a rubber coated steel bullet.
 A paramedic injured in the face [mechanism of injury not given].

 01.02.2019 Israel halts construction of Palestinian home, green house, in Bethlehem Maan News Area C of the West Bank.
 Tiny house on 13-square-meters didn’t have a permit.
 Israel almost never will allow permits to Palestinians.

 01.02.2019 Israel releases detained fishermen, opens fire on shepherds in Gaza.
-Maan News Israel let a 60-year-old fisherman and his 30-year-old son go but confiscated the men’s boat so they can’t fish
+Maan News Israel let a 60-year-old fisherman and his 30-year-old son go but stole the men’s boat so they can’t fish

 01.02.2019 Palestine in Pictures: December, 2018 Electronic Intifada website Photo essay of life under occupation.